KGC (Korea Ginseng Corp.) unveils 'World Map of Red Ginseng' based on overseas export performance

 SEOUL, South Korea, Jan.
 24, 2022 /PRNewswire/ -- KGC(Korea Ginseng Corp.) unveiled the 'World Map of Red Ginseng', which selected the bestsellers by country based on the overseas market sales of CheongKwanJang Red Ginseng last year to mark the new year, 2022.

-'Everytime', a stick-type red ginseng product that is easy to carry and eat, ranked first in sales in six Asian regions, including Japan.
+'Everytime', a stick-type red ginseng product that is easy to carry and eat, ranked first in sales in six Asian regions.

 As red ginseng, the originator of K-food, has established itself as a popular gift in Asia where New Year's holidays are celebrated, demand in overseas markets is also increasing.
 Growing interest in health worldwide, as well as increasing awareness due to the influence of K-drama, seems to have driven the market due to an increase in the influx of the younger generation.
 The diversification of sales channels through e-commerce along with product variation also had an impact.